 How can you convert a PDF file into an Excel worksheet?

 You may have also noticed that successfully converting a PDF file into an Excel worksheet is hard.
-As explained by Kasia Mikoluk at the Udemy blog, doing this requires knowledge of both Excel and PDF.
+Doing this requires knowledge of both Excel and PDF.

 My purpose with this blog post is to help you easily convert PDF files to Excel worksheets.
 Among other things, I explain 3 different methods you can use to convert a PDF file to Excel and some criteria you can use to determine which method to use.
 The methods are organized from the simplest (which also returns the less precise results) to the most advanced (usually providing the most accurate conversions).